pkobielak/sharedkube-docs/docs/user-guides/expose-your-service/use-free-subdomain.md

 # Use Free Subdomain

-In all sharedkube packages you have access to one free subdomain on sharedkube.io domain.
+In all Sharedkube packages you have access to a free subdomain on sharedkube.io domain.
 You can use it to expose your applications via [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).